-In Democratic Republic of Congo, Ebola was never meant to spread into Goma (second biggest city).
-It just happened that a pastor, who thought that he could heal Ebola patients by laying his hand on their foreheads sneaked into the city by giving fake names to each of the three check points while also on a heavy dose of Paracetamol to avoid detection by fever sensors.
+In the Democratic Republic of Congo, Ebola was never meant to spread into Goma (the second biggest city).
+It just happened that a pastor, who thought that he could heal Ebola patients by laying his hand on their foreheads sneaked into the city by giving fake names to each of the three checkpoints while also on a heavy dose of Paracetamol to avoid detection by fever sensors.
 Upon arrival to the city, He checked into a clinic where he tested positive for Ebola.
-The pastor ended up dead on the ambulance on his way back to Butembo to receive treatment.
+The pastor ended up dead in the ambulance on his way back to Butembo to receive treatment.

 A threat to the West-African community

 The challenges faced by Health Workers are enormous.
 The latest outbreak nearly claimed 1700 people’s life in Congo alone.
 It was the second biggest outbreak after the one in West Africa between 2014-2016.
 It was the first to happen in a war zone, the doctors had much more to worry about not just the disease but also guerrillas with machetes.

 The WHO declares Ebola a public health emergency

 Tudors Adhanom Ghebreyesus, at the time director-general of the World Health Organization.
 He was advised by World Health Organization(WHO) emergency committee to declare the disease a public health emergency of international concern.
 Goma has a population of 2 million people making it the most populated and because it has thousands crossing the border daily it poses a huge risk to the international community.
 Until now the virus has only been contained in regions hard to access by road.
 In densely populated urban areas, it is rather hard to keep track of all those patients who may be infected.